 Bonus Tip: Understand the Numbers — but Focus Beyond Them

-Instead of obsessing over numbers, focus on crafting an application that reflects who you are and how you think.
+Instead of obsessing over metrics, focus on building an application that reflects how you think and what you care about.

 Conclusion